manassaloi/manassaloi.github.io/_posts/2020-01-27-no-to-catchups.markdown

 ---
 layout: post
-title:  "Why I will mostly say NO to your request to catch up some time"
+title:  "I will say NO to your request to catch up"

 ---
 I wrote a thread recently on why I turn down most catch up requests.
 Turning it into a blogpost (with some minor edits)